 “Become the person who swaps over seasonally—it’s not crazy.
 It’s incredibly helpful on a day-to-day basis.
-And if you buy something summery right now in the sales, be sure to pack it away and not shove it into your winter wardrobe,” Robb says.
+Also, if you buy something in the sales for the winter, be sure to pack it away and not shove it into your summer wardrobe,” Robb says.

 The earrings all get to stay—I wear them all the time.